potato-kitty/DeepInv/README.md

 This is official implementation of our paper "DeepInv: A Novel Self-supervised Learning  Approach for Fast and Accurate  Diffusion Inversion"

 ## Model link
-https://huggingface.co/potatocatty/DeepInv.
-The model is too big for github thus we upload it on HuggingFace
+Download DeepInv.zip from https://huggingface.co/potatocatty/DeepInv.
+The model is too big for github thus we upload it on HuggingFace.

 ## Simple use case
 1. load model by "model = torch.load(model_path)"